EduArt-Robotik/.github/README.md

 Public benefit repository, that contains software that is useful for the RoboCup in the discipline of rescue robotics.
 Link: [edu_robocup_rescue_stack](https://github.com/EduArt-Robotik/edu_robocup_rescue_stack)
 ### robotsunite
 This educational project promotes inter-school collaboration in a scenario similar to rescue.
 Each school develops an individual robot and challenging obstacles / tasks.
 No single robot can solve the given tasks alone.
 Thus, student teams from several schools must join forces.
-You can find our project wiki under the following link: https://github.com/EduArt-Robotik/robotsunite/wiki
+You can find our project wiki here: [Wiki](https://github.com/EduArt-Robotik/robotsunite/wiki)
 Link: [robotsunite](https://github.com/EduArt-Robotik/robotsunite)